-Michigan voters use different types of optical scan voting equipment depending on the county they reside in.
-Beginning in August 2017, some counties will be implementing new equipment.
+Michigan voters use different tabulators to scan their voted ballot, depending on the county they reside in.

 - OR -

-Please click here for Ballot Instructions with additional information on how to mark your ballot.
+Full ballot Instructions are available with additional information on how to mark your ballot for particular elections.